yohamta/donburi/README.md

 As of today, there is no function for the concept of "Systems" in ECS.
 It is assumed that operations are performed on entities using queries.

-## Internal Architecture
+## Internal Design

-The internal architecture is a bit complex, so please refer to the following diagram to understand it.
+It is a bit complex, so please refer to the following diagram to understand it.

 ![arch](assets/architecture.png)